howardheaton/personal-site/docs/index.md

 # Optimization Engineer

-Howard is specializes in the creation and application of optimization algorithms, including for deep learning applications.
+Howard specializes in the creation and application of optimization algorithms, including for deep learning applications.
 He also enjoys creating mathematical graphics for communicating research and education ideas.

 [Typal Academy Course :octicons-heart-fill-24:{ .heart }](https://typal.academy){ .md-button .md-button--primary }